 With a particular focus on gender, Patricia Sellers will examine how this trajectory ties into current issues of reparations for slavery and colonialism.

 - J.D.
 UC Hastings College of the Law, 1996

-Elizabeth Scully co-teaches Mediation Clinic with Professor Forrest Mosten as well as a J-Term section of Negotiation Theory and Practice.
-She is a founding partner at Jacobson Scully Shebby LLP.
+Elizabeth Potter Scully teaches Mediation as well as Negotiation Theory and Practice.
+She is a founding partner at Jacobson Scully LLP.
 Her practice is devoted to family law, and includes mediation, consulting attorney, litigation, pre- and post-marital agreements and minor’s counsel work.

-She and Professor Mosten co-authored the second edition of The Complete Guide to Mediation: How to Effectively Represent Your Clients and Expand Your Family Law Practice (2nd Ed.), ABA Family Law Section (2015).
-Scully is the 2016 Co-Recipient of the Association of Family and Conciliation Court’s Meyer Elkin Essay Award, which honors the best article in Family Court Review, a leading interdisciplinary academic and research journal for family law professionals.
+She and Professor Woody Mosten co-authored the second edition of The Complete Guide to Mediation: How to Effectively Represent Your Clients and Expand Your Family Law Practice (2nd Ed.), ABA Family Law Section (2015) and The Family Lawyer’s Guide to Unbundling Legal Services, ABA Family Law Section (2017).
+She also contributed a chapter to Building a Successful Collaborative Practice, ABA Family Law Section (2018).
+Scully is the 2016 Co-Recipient of the Association of Family and Conciliation Court’s Meyer Elkin Essay Award, which honors the best article in Family Court Review (a leading interdisciplinary academic and research journal for family law professionals.)